<img alt="" src="https://secure.hall3hook.com/198371.png" style="display:none;">

 ROU asset

-Initial direct costs are also important for the calculation of the ROU asset because they are the costs connected directly to the asset in the lease that the lessee has the right to use over the course of the lease.
+Initial direct costs are also important for the calculation of the ROU asset because they are connected directly to the asset in the lease that the lessee has the right to use over the course of the lease.

-4. Be reassessed each period for significant changes.
-If these are discovered, they are usually documented as adjustments to the ROU asset.
+4. Be reassessed each period for significant changes.When significant changes are identified, they are generally recorded as adjustments to the ROU asset.

-Finance Lease ROU Assets Must:
+Finance Lease ROU Assets:

-Operating Lease ROU Assets Must:
+Operating Lease ROU Assets:

-Right of Use Asset Example:
+Right of Use Asset Example

 An example of the calculation of the right of use asset is as follows: